Sweetpea (TV series): Filming

 Filming took place in Southend-on-Sea in November and December 2023, with filming locations including Southend Observation Tower on Pier Hill, Western Esplanade's Cliff Lift and theme park Adventure Island.
 Filming also took place near the River Colne in Oxhey Park, Watford.

-Filming for the second series began in August 2025.
+Filming for the second season began in August 2025.

 Title sequence

 The title sequence was created by the London-based Peter Anderson Studio.
 It was designed to visually explore the lead character's psychological state, utilising brutalist painting aesthetics and painterly compositions.
 The sequence features neon lights on rain-soaked streets and transforms everyday objects into symbols of violence, reflecting the duality of her existence.
 A bespoke typeface, with a hand-drawn aesthetic, contributes to the gritty tone whilst the sharp extensions in the typeface used in the title card were added to enhance the ominous atmosphere.

+The title sequence won a Bafta in the category 'TV Craft / Titles & Graphic Identity' in 2025.

 Broadcast

 Ahead of the series premiere, a full trailer was released in September 2024.
 The series premiered on 10 October 2024 on Sky Atlantic and Now in the United Kingdom.
 On the same day in the United States, the series premiered on Starz.

+The second series is due to premiere in November 2026 in the UK and in early 2027 in the United States.

 Reception

-On the review aggregator website Rotten Tomatoes, Sweetpea holds an approval rating of 85% based on 20 reviews, with an average rating of 7/10.
+On the review aggregator website Rotten Tomatoes, Sweetpea holds an approval rating of 88% based on 25 reviews, with an average rating of 7/10.
 The website's consensus reads: "Ella Purnell is a diabolical delight in Sweetpea, a revenge fantasy that holds a lot of darkness beneath its playful exterior."
 Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 12 critics, indicating "generally favorable" reviews.

 Lucy Mangan, writing in The Guardian, was less impressed, comparing the series unfavourably to the original book.

 Soundtrack

-The series score was written by Isobel Waller-Bridge and the theme song ("Do You See Me Now") by Isobel and British artist Chinchilla, who also provided the vocals.
+The series score was written by Isobel Waller-Bridge, and the theme song ("Do You See Me Now") by Isobel and Chinchilla, who also provided the vocals.

-In addition, the series features a diverse soundtrack of popular music, including tracks from Billie Eilish, Icona Pop/Charli XCX, Labi Siffre and the Spice Girls.
+In addition, the series features a diverse soundtrack of popular music, including tracks from Billie Eilish, Icona Pop (ft.
+Charli XCX), Labi Siffre, and the Spice Girls.